DS-6030 Homework Module 9

 Once you have tuned the models, fit finalized models and assess their performance.

 (1.8) Compare the cross-validation performance of the models using ROC curves (combine in one graph) and performance metrics (AUC and accuracy).
 Which model performs best?
+Hint: to obtain the cross-validation predictions needed for the ROC curves, either set control = control_bayes(save_pred = TRUE) when calling tune_bayes, or refit the finalized workflow on the resamples with fit_resamples.
 (2 points - discussion)

 (1.9) Compare the performance of the finalized models on the test set.
 Which model performs best?
 (2 points - discussion)